avinetworks/avi-helm-charts/docs/AKO/README.md

      - Make sure a PG network is part of the NS IPAM configured in the vCenter

  - ***Step 3***: If your POD CIDRs are not routable:
-    - Create a Service Engine Group dedicated for kubernetes cluster.
+    - Create a Service Engine Group dedicated to a Kubernetes cluster.
-    - Routes to a given Kubernetes cluster is tagged with the `clusterName` which is specified by the user in `values.yaml`.
+    - Routes to a given Kubernetes cluster are tagged with the `clusterName` which is specified by the user in `values.yaml`.

     Data path flow is as described below: